-Mrs. Jackson is a district administrator for Title III, she is also the school Psychometrist and RTI coordinator for Fort Payne City Schools.
+Ms. Hayes is a district administrator for Title III.
+She is also the Parental Engagement Specialist for Fort Payne City Schools.

 Title III Program

 Title III is a Federally funded program that provides monies to our school system designed to be used for English Language Learners.
-For additional information or questions concerning the Title III program for the Fort Payne City Schools please call Christy Jackson (256) 845-0915.
+For additional information or questions concerning the Title III program for the Fort Payne City Schools please call Jessica Hayes (256) 845-0915.